motionsplan/motionsplan-dk-jekyll/_anatomy/serratus-anterior.md

   da: Et hoved fra hver side af nederste bageste del af lårbenet.
 insertion:
   da: i akillessenen og fæster på hælbenet.
 function:
+  da:
+    - short: Protracts the scapula.
+      extended: This means that the serratus anterior muscle pulls the scapula, or shoulder blade, forward and around the ribcage.
+    - short: Rotates the scapula upward.
+      extended: This means that the serratus anterior muscle turns the scapula, or shoulder blade, such that the bottom of the scapula moves upward and laterally (i.e. outward).
+  en:
     - short: Protracts the scapula.
       extended: This means that the serratus anterior muscle pulls the scapula, or shoulder blade, forward and around the ribcage.
     - short: Rotates the scapula upward.
       extended: This means that the serratus anterior muscle turns the scapula, or shoulder blade, such that the bottom of the scapula moves upward and laterally (i.e. outward).
 exercises:
   - Stående calf-raise
 image: /assets/images/anatomy/serratus-anterior.jpg